Last Updated on June 10, 2026 by Megan Rynearson

 Planning a trip to Utah and wondering if it’s possible to see Bryce Canyon in a day?
-What are the best things to do with only 1 day in Bryce Canyon?
+What are the best things to do with only one day in Bryce Canyon?

-Whether you’re short on time because there is so much to see in southern Utah or you’re debating whether or not to spend more time at Bryce vs. somewhere else, this post is your perfect 1-day Bryce Canyon itinerary and guide.
+Whether you’re short on time because there is so much to see in southern Utah or you’re debating whether or not to spend more time at Bryce vs. somewhere else, this post is your perfect one day Bryce Canyon itinerary and guide.

 Bryce Canyon National Park Overview